deroneriksson/python-wsi-preprocessing/docs/index.md

 ## Apply Filters for Tissue Segmentation

-Next, we will determine a set of filters that can be utilized for effective tissue segmentation with our dataset.
+Next, we will investigate image filters and will determine a set of filters that can be utilized for effective tissue segmentation with our dataset.
 We will mask out non-tissue by setting non-tissue pixels to 0 for their red, green, and blue channels.
 For our particular dataset, our mask will AND together a green channel mask, a grays mask, a red pen mask, a green pen mask, and a blue pen mask.
 Following this, we will mask out small objects from the images.